zpainter/iassist/content/conferences/iassist2026/_index.md

 The [University of Massachusetts Amherst <span class="fas fa-external-link-alt">](https://www.umass.edu/) — the flagship campus of the UMass system — is a nationally ranked public research university located in the scenic Pioneer Valley of Western Massachusetts.
 The conference sessions and events take place at the UMassAmherst [Campus Center <span class="fas fa-external-link-alt">](https://en.wikipedia.org/wiki/Murray_D._Lincoln_Campus_Center) and locations around the campus.

-Stay tuned for more information.
+Stay tuned for more information and participation options.

 <hr />
 <br />